ykonstant1/Synthesis/README.md

 For more information, credits, caveats etc, check the documentation in `documentation.md`.
 Both the script and the documentation are works in progress.

+## Installation

+Clone this repository locally and source the file `synthesis.zsh`.
+Note that the file contains escape sequences for some of the keybindings in order to reposition the cursor; looking at the raw file from the browser, these sequences are stripped off.
+If the keybindings `` `1 `` and `` `2 `` do not properly position the cursor in the center of the brackets, you need to supply these keystrokes at the bindkeys near the end of the file.

+The documentation has more information on the prerequisites and first steps into this environment.